PrabhjitDutta/youtube_downloader/README.md

 ## Update into a CLA

 This scipt have been modified to function as a command line application.
-Youcan still check the original file as it's still there as 'main.py'
+You can still check the original file as it's still there as 'main.py'
 While the new files added are 'ytd.py' and 'setup.py'.

 The Module added is: